ameyms/tabulate/README.md

 $('#mytable').tabulate({

-    source: xhrSource, //Function that returns a jquery deferred
+    // Function that returns a jquery deferred
+    source: xhrSource,

-    cellRenderer: renderers, //Array of functions
+    //Array of functions that return tds content
+    cellRenderer: renderers,

-    cellClass: foo, // String or Function that accepts row, column and cell item and returns class string
+    // String or Function that accepts row, column and cell item and returns class string
+    cellClass: foo,

-    cellMeta: bar // String or Function that accepts row, column and cell item and returns an object that is set as $.data() for the td
+    // String or Function that accepts row, column and cell item
+    // and returns an object that is set as $.data() for the td
+    cellMeta: bar,

     pagination: {
-        el: $('#mypagination'), //Bootstrap 'pagination' control
+        el: $('#mypagination') //Bootstrap 'pagination' control
     }
 });